Wall Art: What’s Your Style ?

 southern living wall of bw photos Southern Living

-2) Or does a salon style gallery wall appeal
+2) Or does a hair salon style gallery wall appeal

 to you ?